intel/document-automation/README.md

 The architecture of the reference use case is shown in the figure below.
 It is composed of 3 pipelines:
 * Single-node Dense Passage Retriever (DPR) fine tuning pipeline
 * Image-to-document indexing pipeline (can be run on either single node or distributed on multiple nodes)
-    * The Postgres and Elasticsearch will be launched automatically in the container for indexing.
+    * By default, the Postgres and Elasticsearch will be launched automatically in the container for indexing.
+In addition, developers can specify their own service by passing parameters.
 * Single-node deployment pipeline
 </br>